carlonluca/lqobjectserializer/README.md

     }
 };
 ```
+Stringifiers must be passed to the `lqo::Serializer` instance.
 ## How to inlcude in your project

 Everything is included in just two files, so you can include those alone.
 Otherwise, you can include through cmake: